Probing modified gravitational-wave dispersion with bursts from eccentric black-hole binaries: Modified Dispersion in Eccentric Binaries

 where $(\omega, k)$ are the angular frequency and wave number of the graviton, and $(\alpha, a)$ are non-GR parameters that capture the strength and type of dispersion effect, respectively.
 The above parameterized dispersion relation causes GWs at different frequencies to propagate at different velocities, which can be seen from the group velocity of the gravitons, specifically

 Due to the modification of the above group velocity, gravitons emitted at the same instant, but at different frequencies, will arrive at a GW detector at different times.
 A thorough calculation of this effect, including the influence of cosmological redshift, can be found in Ref.~\cite{Mirshekari:2011yq}.
-For simplicity, we neglect the effect of cosmological backgrounds, and thus, for two gravitons of frequency $(f,f')$ and emitted at times $(t_e, t_e')$, the observed times of arrival are related by
+For simplicity, we neglect the effect of cosmological backgrounds\footnote{There is a further, more physical motivation to neglect cosmological backgrounds in this study.
+Individual bursts from highly eccentric binaries are generally not very loud and are expected to have modest SNRs (see~\cite{Loutrel:2020jfx}).
+As such, they are unlikely to be detectable at large cosmological distances with LIGO, where cosmological effects become important. }, and thus, for two gravitons of frequency $(f,f')$ and emitted at times $(t_e, t_e')$, the observed times of arrival are related by

 where $D_{L}$ is the (luminosity) distance to the source, $\Delta t_{o,e} = t_{o,e} - t_{o,e}'$, and

 which is the ``wavelength'' associated with $\alpha$.